AlexandrDragunkin/pytest-idapro/README_RU.md

 exteremly powerful when writing tests, and pytest-idapro currently comes with two helpful fixtures:

-1. :code:`idapro_plugin_entry` - pytest-idapro will automatically identify all
+1. `idapro_plugin_entry` - pytest-idapro will automatically identify all
    ida plugin entry points (functions named :code:`PLUGIN_ENTRY`) across your code base and let you easily writing tests for all plugin objects defined.
-2. :code:`idapro_action_entry` - pytest-idapro will automatically identify all
+2. `idapro_action_entry` - pytest-idapro will automatically identify all
    ida actions (objects inheriting the :code:`action_handler_t` class) throughout your code and again, let you easily write tests for all of your actions.